Zilliqa/Zilliqa/ISOLATED_SERVER_setup.md

     }
 }
 ```
-7. Run `./build/bin/isolatedServer -f isolated-server-accounts.json &>> isolated-server.logs &`
+8. Run `./build/bin/isolatedServer -f isolated-server-accounts.json -u 999 &>> isolated-server.logs &`
-8. You should see the following in the log `isolated-server.logs`
+9. You should see the following in the log `isolated-server.logs`
 ```
 [32170][19-11-08T09:07:21.281][/AccountStore.cpp:53][AccountStore        ] Scilla IPC Server started successfully
 ```
-9. Start development on `http://<aws ec2 url>:5555`!
+10. Start development on `http://<aws ec2 url>:5555`!
 Use the accounts found in `./isolated-server-accounts.json`!

-10. Other resources to help you get started with development!
+11. Other resources to help you get started with development!

     |          | Link(s) |
     |:---------|:-------|